aliwahhan/server/util/DbSeederUtility/README.md

-# Bitwarden Database Seeder Utility
+# Deepsafer Database Seeder Utility

-A command-line utility for generating and managing test data for Bitwarden databases.
+A command-line utility for generating and managing test data for Deepsafer databases.

 ## Overview